xyflow/xyflow/.changeset/flat-taxis-provide.md

 '@xyflow/react': patch
 ---

-fix: improve TSDoc comments for `NodeResizerProps` and `ResizeControlProps`
+Improve TSDoc comments for `NodeResizerProps` and `ResizeControlProps`